Koha-Community/kohadocs/source/administration.rst

     **Important**

-    These policies are based on the patron's home branch, not the branch that the reserving staff member is from.
+    These policies are applied based on the ReservesControlBranch system preference.

-Control if there is a limit to filling a hold based on the item's library
+Control where patron can pick up holds using the “Hold Pickup Library Match” menu

 -  any library

+-  item's hold group

+-  patron' hold group

 -  item's home library

 -  item's holding library

--  **Note**

-       The patron's home library should not affect whether a patron can place the hold, instead the hold will only be fillable when an item matching the pickup location becomes available.

 The various return policies have the following effects: